A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Image Super-Resolution

-\textbf{Non-Local Attention}: When CNN-based methods conduct convolution in a local receptive field, the contextual information outside this field is ignored, while the features in distant regions may have a high correlation and can provide effective information.
+\textit{Non-Local Attention}: When CNN-based methods conduct convolution in a local receptive field, the contextual information outside this field is ignored, while the features in distant regions may have a high correlation and can provide effective information.
 Given this issue, non-local attention has been proposed as a filtering algorithm to compute a weighted mean of all pixels of an image.
 In this way, distant pixels can also contribute to the response of a position in concern.
 For example, the non-local operation is conducted in a limited neighborhood to improve the robustness in NLRN~\cite{liu2018non}.
 A non-local attention block is proposed in RNAN~\cite{zhang2019residual}, where the attention mechanisms in both channel- and spatial-wise are used simultaneously in its mask branch to better guide feature extraction in the trunk branch.
 Meanwhile, a holistic attention network is proposed in HAN~\cite{niu2020single}, which consists of a layer attention module and a channel-spatial attention module, to model the holistic interdependence among layers, channels, and positions.
 In CSNLN~\cite{mei2020image}, a cross-scale non-local attention module is proposed to mine long-range dependencies between LR features and large-scale HR patches within the same feature map.
-All these methods show the effectiveness of the non-local attention, which can further improve the model performance.
+To mitigate the noise pollution caused by non-local attention, ENLCA~\cite{xia2022efficient} utilizes efficient non-local attenuation and sparse aggregation to focus on useful information with contrast learning to separate irrelevant features.
+All these methods show the effectiveness of non-local attention, which can further improve the model performance.